Recently, a young pastor named Michael confronted his

 this as additional income tax withheld (not FICA tax).

-to be exempt from having income tax withheld from their
+Ministers may elect to be exempt from having income tax withheld

-compensation for ministerial services.
-This occurs through an
+from their compensation for ministerial services.
+This occurs

-exception to the regulations that require every employer to
+through an exception to the regulations that require every employer

-withhold federal income tax.
-If a minister doesn't have the church
+to withhold federal income tax.
+If a minister doesn't have the

-withhold taxes, he or she should personally pay taxes through
+church withhold taxes, he or she should personally pay taxes

 Becky DaVee is a CPA/Shareholder for Stanfield & O'Dell,